benct/home-assistant-config/README.md

 ## Lovelace UI

-The frontend is using the new Lovelace UI, with customized configuration and several custom cards.
+Frontend is using the new Lovelace UI, with a customized configuration and several custom cards.

 See [ui-lovelace.yaml](https://github.com/benct/home-assistant-config/blob/master/ui-lovelace.yaml) for more details.

 ### Theme